Skip to main content

 ),

-• This means it can take up to 1m for a change to be reflected when your querying for content and an attribute has changed
+• Changes to attributes may take up to 1 minute to be reflected when querying for content

 playerLevel = 1 changes to playerLevel = 2